 - Not fully non-stick (needs a little oil).

-- Enamel can crack or chip from rapid heating (like over an open flame) or drops.
+- Enamel can crack or chip from drops or rapid temperature changes.

 - Not microwave-safe.